 Ventura County water users consume more water than is locally available, which has resulted in an overdraft of groundwater resources and increasing dependence on imported water supplies.
-Countywide water demand is over 430,000 acre feet per year (AFY).
-Approximately 68 percent is used by agriculture, 22 percent is used by residential demands, and 10 percent is used by
+Countywide water demand is over 430,000-acre feet per year (AFY).
+Approximately 68 percent is used by agriculture, 22 percent is used by residential demands, and 10 percent is used by commercial and industrial activities.
+As a result of the recent droughts, County water users have generally become more water efficient.
+Countywide per capita water use has fluctuated between 58,680 gallons per year (0.18 AFY) to 74,946 gallons per year (0.23 AFY).
+Per capita water use includes residential, commercial, industrial, and government use divided by population.

 Some generalities had to be made to develop an estimate of total water demand for the County.
-Therefore, a "best attempt" estimate was calculated using water reporting data gathered for calendar year 2007.
+Therefore, a "best attempt" estimate was calculated using water-reporting data gathered for calendar year 2007.
 This data includes information gathered from groundwater management agencies, water wholesaler's, the Groundwater Section Annual Usage Statements, the Association of Water Agencies of Ventura County, and the County Agricultural Commissioner's Office Annual Crop Report.
 The calculated value was then compared to an overall general estimate of water demand based on population data and irrigated acreage information.